SongWanglin/Leetcode/Leetcode/sort_and_search/704_BinarySearch/README.md

 **Note:**

-1. You may assume that all elements in numsare unique.
+1. You may assume that all elements in nums are unique.
 2. n will be in the range [1, 10000].
 3. The value of each element in nums will be in the range [-9999, 9999].